-Module Leader - overall academic management of the module including determining content for a module, planning its delivery, co-ordinating the module team, ensuring quality assurance and enhancement of the module
+Module Leader - overall academic management of the module including determining content for a module, planning its delivery, coordinating the module team, ensuring quality assurance and enhancement of the module

-- A6.3.4 The academic leadership roles in faculties are supported by professional administrators operating at faculty executive level (Faculty Academic Registrar), at cross-faculty level (Deputy Faculty Academic Registrars), and at school, department and programme level. - A6.3.5P Management of Schemes and Awards - each faculty is required to establish an appropriate committee responsible for the oversight of the management of each approved scheme or award located in and managed by the faculty.
+- A6.3.4 The academic leadership roles in faculties are supported by professional administrators operating at faculty executive level (Faculty Academic Registrar), at cross-faculty level (Deputy Faculty Academic Registrars), and at department and programme level. - A6.3.5P Management of Schemes and Awards - each faculty is required to establish an appropriate committee responsible for the oversight of the management of each approved scheme or award located in and managed by the faculty.
 Such a committee (hereinafter referred to as 'the management committee' shall have particular responsibility for quality management and enhancement.
 The terms of reference and composition of the management committee shall be approved as part of the validation of the scheme or award conducted in accordance with university procedures.
 Faculties may establish such other additional group or groups as they deem necessary, providing that any such groups report to the management committee.
 These might include, for example, an executive committee, a management group, year committee, staff/student committee, advisory committee, award committee.
-The management committee shall formally consider annually the outcome of its monitoring and evaluation of the scheme. - A6.3.6P The terms of reference of the management committee shall include, at minimum, responsibility: through the scheme director(s) to the Executive Dean of the faculty for the management and quality of the scheme, including for:

-- i. the recruitment and admission of students - ii. the oversight of the operation and enhancement of the scheme (e.g. staffing, timetabling, accommodation) - iii. provision of an annual calendar for the scheme - iv. arrangements for securing and acting upon student consultation - v. the management of assessment - vi. identification of scheme-related staff development needs - vii. identification of scheme-related resource needs - viii. for the production and maintenance of a definitive scheme document in accordance with University procedures and to the faculty board for:
+The management committee shall formally consider annually the outcome of its monitoring and evaluation of the scheme. - A6.3.6P The terms of reference of the management committee shall include, at minimum, responsibility: through the scheme director(s) to the Executive Dean of the faculty for the management and quality of the scheme, including for: - a. the recruitment and admission of students; - b. the oversight of the operation and enhancement of the scheme (e.g. staffing, timetabling, accommodation); - c. provision of an annual calendar for the scheme; - d. arrangements for securing and acting upon student consultation; - e. the management of assessment; - f. identification of scheme-related staff development needs; - g. identification of scheme-related resource needs; - h. for the production and maintenance of a definitive scheme document in accordance with University procedures.